1 Lord, who shall abide in thy tabernacle? who shall dwell in thy holy hill?

 5 He that putteth not out his money to usury, nor taketh reward against the innocent.
 He that doeth these things shall never be moved.

 -There you have it.
-Neatly summed up in 5 verses of scripture, the Lord provides us with the recipe for a righteous person, the recipe for one who shall dwell in the Lord’s tabernacle and never be moved.
+Neatly summed up in 5 verses of scripture, the Lord provides us with the recipe for a righteous person; the recipe for one who shall dwell in the Lord’s tabernacle and never be moved.
 As quickly as we understand what these verses demand, we should just as quickly realize that we cannot hope to abide by their standards; none of us could.
 Who then can be saved?
 Just as Jesus responded to His disciples in Matthew 19:26, so is His response to any who will ask Him that question, “With men this is impossible; but with God all things are possible.”
-So it is that in the absence of any man or woman who could fulfill these verses, the Lord Himself became One who could fulfill these verses thereby becoming the Righteous Servant who justified many.
+So it is that in the absence of any man or woman who could fulfill these verses, the Lord Himself became One who fulfilled them; thereby becoming the Righteous Servant who justifies many.
 (Isaiah 53:11)